timout/CarND-Vehicle-Detection/writeup.md

 In my openion that model has the following weaknesses:
 * False positives - some other improvements are required for model generalization.
 * Performance.
 I did a lot of small optimizations but was not able to make it acceptable for real world.

+### Addendum

+I have changed skimage hog to cv2 implementation and as result:
+* Performace improved about 2 times
+* Number of false positives reduced dramatically
+* Unfortunately I was not keep HOG exctraction per frame: that I will work next.